huhchonggai/pawventures/README.md

 - [ ] Area filter narrows the pins shown correctly
 - [ ] The like button increments the count and shows the star badge past 10 likes
 - [ ] "Get directions" opens Google Maps at the right coordinates, with the correct button color
+- [ ] The locate button drops a "you are here" pin and nearby pins pick up a distance label (requires allowing location access when prompted)
 - [ ] The contribute form submits successfully and the entry shows up in the admin page
 - [ ] The admin page correctly rejects a wrong admin key
 - [ ] Browser console is free of errors (right-click → Inspect → Console)